DG structures on odd categorified quantum sl(2): Results on Grothendieck groups of dg-superalgebras

 so that $\partial(abe) \in Ae$ if $\partial(e)=0$.
 The computation of the differential of an idempotent $e$ is important for determining if $Ae$ is compact in the derived category $\mathcal{D}(A)$, since $\partial(e)=0$ implies that $Ae$ is cofibrant and has a compact image in $\mathcal{D}(A)$.

-The following is a straight-forward adaptation of Lemma 5.3 in \cite{EQ2}. \begin{proposition} Let $(A,\partial)$ be a super dg-algebra, $i \in I$ a finite index set, $u_i,v_i \in A$ satisfying the hypothesis of Lemma \ref{lemma:orthogonal_idemp_cond.}.
+The following is a straight-forward adaptation of Lemma 5.3 in \cite{EQ2}. \begin{proposition} Let $(A,\partial)$ be a dg-superalgebra, $i \in I$ a finite index set, $u_i,v_i \in A$ satisfying the hypothesis of Lemma \ref{lemma:orthogonal_idemp_cond.}.
 Suppose that $e = \sum_{i}u_iv_i$, and $<$ is a total order on $I$.
-An $I$-indexed super $A$-module filtration $F^{\bullet}$ of $Ae$ is defined by
+An $I$-indexed $A$-supermodule filtration $F^{\bullet}$ of $Ae$ is defined by

-and $F^{\emptyset} := 0$, so that $F^{\leq i} / F^{i} \cong Av_iu_i$ as $A$ modules.
-Then the following conditions are equivalent: \begin{enumerate} \item $F^{\bullet}$ is a filtration by super dg-modules, so that $Av_iu_i$ is a super dg-module and the subquotient isomorphism is an isomorphism of super dg-modules. \item The following equations are satisfied for all $i \in I$,
+and $F^{\emptyset} := 0$, so that $F^{\leq i} / F^{<i} \cong Av_iu_i$ as $A$ modules.
+Then the following conditions are equivalent: \begin{enumerate} \item $F^{\bullet}$ is a filtration by dg-supermodules, so that $Av_iu_i$ is a dg-supermodule and the subquotient isomorphism is an isomorphism of dg-supermodules. \item The following equations are satisfied for all $i \in I$,

 \end{enumerate} \end{proposition}

 \begin{definition} If the filtration $F^{\bullet}$ in Proposition \ref{prop: Filtration is dg} satisfies $\partial(e) = 0$ and $\partial(v_iu_i) =0$ for all $i\in I$, then it is called a \emph{fantastic filtration} on the dg-module $Ae$. \end{definition}